Having issues with your digestive system?

 If so, RAVE’s pick for the best probiotic for women is Garden of Life’s Raw Probiotics.
 With 85 billion live cultures and 32 probiotic strains, Garden of Life does everything you want a probiotic to do: support your digestion, regulate your bowel movements, and improve the functioning of your immune system.

 Gut microbes play an important part in many aspects of our overall health, including heart health, brain function, and a well-tuned immune system.
-But there is also a lot of bad bacteria in our gut.
+But our guts can also contain a lot of bad bacteria.

 To maintain this delicate balance between good and bad, sometimes you need extra help, a “gut bacteria sheriff,” if you will.
 That’s where probiotics come in.

 Probiotics are supplements that manage our gut microbiome—and yes, with names like lactobaccilus gasseri, they also sound a little bit like a spell from Harry Potter.

 What’s important to know is that different probiotic supplements can help with different, specific issues—so you need to find a probiotic that’s right for you.